-- You will complete a two-year program in eight months.
+- You complete a two-year program in eight months.

-- The Electronics Engineering Technician (Fast Track) program will be facilitated from modern labs and lecture facilities.
+- The Electronics Engineering Technician (Fast-Track) program is facilitated from modern labs and lecture facilities.

 - This program allows you to participate in the active student branch of the Institute of Electrical and Electronics Engineers (IEEE).

-- The diploma that you will earn is recognized in Canada and abroad, reflecting high standards of learning.
+- The diploma you earn is recognized in Canada and abroad, reflecting high standards of learning.

 - Telecommunications officer

 - Radio and television equipment operator

 - College diploma or university degree in science, engineering or a related discipline

 - We will consider applicants with a combination of partial degree or diploma and relevant work experience